 For most people, 13 is an age for making friends, dealing with an onslaught of teenage emotions and generally figuring yourself out.
 For Kat Mcelhinney, it was the age her mum signed away her rights to guardianship and she committed herself to Scientology for the next billion years.

 It was the second time Kat's life changed dramatically, the first being when she suddenly lost her dad to lung cancer, and her mum became a single parent to six children.

-The billion-year contract came into play after Kat was shown a video about the Sea Org; an organisation within the church which comprises 'the religion’s most dedicated members'.
+The billion-year contract came into play after Kat was shown a video about the Sea Org; an organization within the church which comprises 'the religion’s most dedicated members'.

-The woman allegedly encouraged her to come back later, without her mum, and it was at that point that the persuasion really began.
+The woman allegedly encouraged her to come back later, without her mom, and it was at that point that the persuasion really began.

 At first, it 'didn't seem conceivable' that Kat would leave her home and her family behind and sign her life away for this organisation, but she claims all of her excuses were rendered invalid due to Scientology's belief that the body is just a vessel for your 'thetan'; your soul which can go on even after your body dies.

 The woman was joined by a security guard, leaving Kat feeling 'really ganged up on' and 'really overwhelmed'.